elmertheriot/laravel-ionic-delivery-project/ionic/README.md

 ## Screenshots

-- Menu with options to all user orders and create a new one.
+- Menu with options to see user orders and create a new one.

   ![](https://raw.githubusercontent.com/deoliveiralucas/laravel-ionic-delivery-project/master/docs/screenshot1.png)

-- List of all products that the user has added to the cart with the option to add a coupon discount with QR Code.
+- List of products that the user has added to the cart with the option to add a coupon discount with QR Code.

   ![](https://raw.githubusercontent.com/deoliveiralucas/laravel-ionic-delivery-project/master/docs/screenshot2.png)

-- List of all the user orders with the option to see more details or to see the delivery.
+- List of the user orders with the option to see more details or to see the delivery.

   ![](https://raw.githubusercontent.com/deoliveiralucas/laravel-ionic-delivery-project/master/docs/screenshot3.png)